-- (a) The BCAS officer shall be charged with the responsibility of enforcing all ordinances enacted by the County and contracts entered into with the County for the care, control, and custody of pets or livestock covered by this article.
-All violations of this article shall be heard by the Beaufort County Magistrate Court. - (b) The provisions of this article shall not apply to any dog or cat owned within the confines of any incorporated Municipality within the County, unless and until the governing body of a Municipality requests in writing that County Council include the area of such Municipality within the coverage of this article, and County administration has acted favorably on such request and has so notified such Municipality of its approval of such request. - (c) Any person who violates the provisions of this chapter shall be deemed guilty of a misdemeanor and, upon conviction, shall be subject to a fine not exceeding the maximum allowed within the jurisdiction of the Magistrate Courts or imprisonment not exceeding 30 days, or both.
-However, infractions as provided in paragraph (e) below, are intended to be non-criminal, civil penalties and not subject to jail time. - (1) Liability to Person Bitten.
-In addition to the above, if a person is bitten or otherwise attacked by a dog while the person is in a public place or is lawfully in a private place including the property of the dog owner or person having the dog in the person's care or keeping, the dog owner or person having the dog in the person's care or keeping is liable for the damages suffered by the person bitten or otherwise attacked.
-For the purposes of this section, a person bitten or otherwise attacked is lawfully in a private place, including the property of the dog owner or person having the dog in the person's care or keeping, when the person bitten or otherwise attacked is on the property in the performance of a duty imposed upon the person by the laws of this state, the ordinances of Beaufort County, the laws of the United States of America including, but not limited to, postal regulations, or when the person bitten or otherwise attacked is on the property upon the invitation, express or implied. of the property owner or a lawful tenant or resident of the property.
+(a) The animal services officers of the Beaufort County Animal Services Department shall be charged with the responsibility of enforcing all ordinances enacted by the County and contracts entered into with the County for the care, control and custody of pets or livestock covered by this article.
+All violations of this article shall be heard by the Beaufort County Magistrate Court.

+(b) The provisions of this article shall not apply to any dog or cat owned within the confines of any incorporated Municipality within the County, unless and until the governing body of a Municipality requests in writing that County Council include the area of such Municipality within the coverage of this article, and County Council has acted favorably on such request and has so notified such Municipality of its approval of such request.

+(c) Any person who violates the provisions of this chapter shall be deemed guilty of a misdemeanor and, upon conviction, shall be subject to a fine not exceeding the maximum allowed within the jurisdiction of the Magistrate Courts or imprisonment not exceeding 30 days, or both.
+However, infractions as provided in paragraph (e) below, are intended to be non-criminal, civil penalties and not subject to jail time.

-- a.
-Exemptions for liability.
-This section does not apply if, at the time a person is bitten or otherwise attacked: - i.
-The person who was attacked provoked or harassed the dog and that provocation was the proximate cause of the attack; or - ii.
-The dog was working in a law enforcement capacity with a governmental agency and in the performance of the dog's official duties. - (d) When any person is found guilty of a violation of the provisions of this chapter, or has been found in non-compliance of a final dangerous dog determination of the court, a magistrate may order possession and custody of the animal to be surrendered permanently to BCAS at a BCAS facility. - (e) Habitual violators.
-In addition to any legal remedy available under the provisions of this chapter, it shall be the duty of the BCAS to summon the owner of any animal(s) which is found guilty by the Beaufort County Magistrate Court of any three violations contained in this chapter in any 12-month period to abate any or all animals from owner's premise.
-If, after fully hearing the matter and any statement the owner may make any testimony he/she may offer in his/her behalf concerning the matter, should the Beaufort County Magistrate Court find such owner is unable or unwilling to adhere to the provisions of this chapter, the Beaufort County Magistrate Court shall issue a written order to the owner, directing and requiring him/her with a certain specified time to relocate the animal(s) to BCAS. - (f) Infractions resulting in administrative citations and penalties.
-In addition to the remedies and penalties contained in this chapter, and in accordance with S.C.
-Code § 47-3-20, an administrative citation may be issued for certain infractions of county animal control ordinances.
-Infractions of this chapter subject to administrative citation and penalty are in the discretion of the BCAS officer and include, but are not limited to: Mandatory dog licenses/registration, mandatory rabies vaccination, permitting a dog to run at large, mandatory spay/neuter, and/or warnings for a noisy public nuisance animal, or any violation of Section 3.209 (Section 14-13 Beaufort County Code).
-Dangerous dog determinations are not violations subject to administrative citations.
+(d) When any person is found guilty of a violation of the provisions of this chapter, or has been found in non-compliance of a final dangerous dog determination of the court, a magistrate may order possession and custody of the animal to be surrendered permanently to Beaufort County Animal Shelter.

+(e) Infractions resulting in administrative citations and penalties.

+(1) In addition to the remedies and penalties contained in this chapter, and in accordance with S.C.
+Code of 1976 § 47-3-20, an administrative citation may be issued for certain infractions of County animal control ordinances.
+Infractions of this chapter subject to administrative citation and penalty are in the discretion of the animal services officer and include but are not limited to: Mandatory dog licenses/registration, mandatory rabies vaccination, permitting a dog to run at large, mandatory spay/neuter, and warnings for a noisy public nuisance animal.
+Animal cruelty charges and dangerous dog determinations are not violations subject to administrative citations.

-The following procedures shall govern infractions of this chapter and the imposition, enforcement, collection, and administrative review of administrative citations and penalties:
+(2) The following procedures shall govern infractions of this chapter and the imposition, enforcement, collection and administrative review of administrative citations and penalties.

-- Notice of infraction.
-If an animal is owned, kept, maintained, or found to be in violation of a County animal control ordinance, an administrative citation may be issued by the BCAS officer. - 2.
+a.
+Notice of infraction.
+If an animal is owned, kept, maintained, or found to be in violation of a County animal control ordinance, an administrative citation may be issued by the animal services officer.

+b.
 Content of citation.
-The administrative citation shall be issued on a form approved by BCAS director and shall contain the following information: - a) Date, location and approximate time of the infraction; - b) The ordinance violated and a brief description of the infraction; - c) The amount of the administrative penalty imposed for the infraction; - d) Instructions for payment of the penalty, and the time period by which it shall be paid and the consequences of failure to pay the penalty within the required time period; - e) Instructions on how to appeal the citation; - f) The signature of the animal control officer.
+The administrative citation shall be issued on a form approved by the Director of Beaufort County Animal Services and shall contain the following information:

+- 1. Date, location and approximate time of the infraction; - 2.
+The ordinance violated and a brief description of the infraction; - 3.
+The amount of the administrative penalty imposed for the infraction;

+4. Instructions for payment of the penalty, and the time period by which it shall be paid and the consequences of failure to pay the penalty within the required time period;

+- 5. Instructions on how to appeal the citation; - 6.
+The signature of the animal control officer.